D2-mods/D2-Weapon/d2-weapon/readme.txt

 Version info:

+v3.1
+- NPC Merchant (EET fix): Fixed BG2 stores appearing as options while still in the BG1 portion of the game.
+All BG2 stores now require accessing them once for EET games.
+-

 v2.9
 - pstee: Changed any delayed timings to count by ticks (timing mode 4 in PST counts by ticks, not seconds like the other games).
 - pstee: Sling +2 Accelerator's bonus effect now applies to modrons (halflings aren't in the game).
 Any modron using this weapon is also considered Specialized in clubs.